Professional-Kate/about-me.io/README.md

 👀 I want to learn HTML/CSS and JS, but, in a broader sense?
 I have no idea and I think that's okay for now.
 I want to be a full-stack developer, so that's really my end goal.
 But it isn't my End goal, if you know what I mean.

 💖 I want to meet my Boyfriend in real life because I love him more than anything!
+I've known him now for two years, but only started dating three months ago, so I would really like to meet him.
 He's in America and I'm planning to visit him sometime near December, so I think for now...
 That's what I want to accomplish 🥰